gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ## 4. Updating Dependencies

-CMake already come with a way to specify a requested version for a package when using `find_package`.
-The package itself will check if it's compatible with the requested version, no a predefind match.
+CMake already comes with a way to specify a requested version for a package when using `find_package`.
+The package itself will check if it's compatible with the requested version, not a predefined match.
 This is powerful since different libraries may have different policies reguarding when breaks happen.

 This is all handled in the generated `CMakeLists.txt` to check if a dependency exists.